magdesign/ofxPiMapper_new_features/README.md

 - Circular surface control (center point adjust):
 ![](https://github.com/magdesign/ofxPiMapper_new_features/blob/master/circular.gif?raw=true)

-- Remote Control (control the mapping surfaces from another computer over tcp, there is an existing example, test it to check its stable or if we need some improvements.
+- Remote Control (control the mapping surfaces from another computer over tcp, there is an existing example, test if it is stable (all platforms) or if we need some improvements.

 - Sync (several RPis with ofxPiMapper will share their timecode (boradcast, no IP entering!) to run in sync, maybe based on this: https://github.com/turingmachine/omxplayer-sync or this: https://github.com/bmoren/node-omxplayer-sync